 There is evidently strong opposition to this plan locally, from me, residents and the Council, yet Network Rail have ignored us at every stage.

-I have raised the matter in the House of Commons several times and have secured the support of the Rail Minister, Andrew Jones MP, who has urgently asked Network Rail to review their decision.
+I have raised the matter in the House of Commons several times and have secured the support of the Rail Minister who has urgently asked Network Rail to review their decision.

 Together with the Rail Minister, I met representatives of Network Rail on Monday 8th April to further make the case.